kreijack/bombrowser/tests/TESTS.md

 ### Test Set 3.29 - find

 Prepratory steps:
-- insert code 82037 in the BOMBrowser codes list window
+- insert code 820037 in "BOMBrowser - Codes list"
-- press the right mouse button on the first entry and select the "Show assembly" command
+- press the right mouse button on the first entry
+- select the "Show assembly" command
 - select the first date doubleckicking on it.
 - the BOMBrowser Assembly window is showed